MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-tab.md

 ## View the computed accessibility properties of an element

 > [!NOTE]
-> If you are looking for computed CSS properties, use the [Computed][DevtoolsCssReferenceViewActuallyAppliedElements] tab.
+> For computed CSS properties, use the [Computed][DevtoolsCssReferenceViewActuallyAppliedElements] tab.

 Some accessibility properties are dynamically calculated by the browser.
 These properties are displayed in the **Computed Properties** section of the **Accessibility** tab.

-View the computed accessibility properties of an element in the [Accessibility](#testing-accessibility-using-the-accessibility-tab) tab.
+View the computed accessibility properties of an element in the **Accessibility** tab.

 :::image type="complex" source="../media/accessibility-elements-accessibility-computed-properties.msft.png" alt-text="The Computed Properties section of the Accessibility tab" lightbox="../media/accessibility-elements-accessibility-computed-properties.msft.png":::
    The **Computed Properties** section of the **Accessibility** tab